French Government Criticizes Trump For Mocking Tweets On Paris Anniversary

 According to Business Insider, the French government has hit back with a much more subtle rebuke of the U.S. president.

-Aside from taking the president two days to come up with a response to what he clearly internalized as personal insults, Trump also managed to fire off his tweets on November 13, the 3-year anniversary of the Paris attacks that claimed the lives of 130 people.
+Aside from taking the president two days to come up with a response to what he clearly internalized as personal insults, Trump also managed to fire off his tweets on November 13, the three-year anniversary of the Paris attacks that claimed the lives of 130 people.

 Benjamin Griveaux, a spokesman for the French government, offered sharp criticism of the U.S. president on Wednesday.